-Community assistance planning reports, documenting plans which reference and detail the regional park and open space plans.
+Community assistance planning reports, documenting county plans which refine and detail the regional park and open space plan.

 Reviews of locally proposed park and open space plans for conformity with the regional plan, typically in the form of letter reports.